Medically reviewed on May 30, 2018

 K-Tab may also be used for purposes not listed in this medication guide.

-You should not use this medicine if you have high levels of potassium in your blood (hyperkalemia), or if you also take a "potassium-sparing" diuretic.
+You should not use K-Tab if you have high levels of potassium in your blood (hyperkalemia), or if you also take a "potassium-sparing" diuretic.

 Before taking this medicine

-You should not use K-Tab if you are allergic to it, or if you have:
+You should not use K-Tab if you are allergic to it, or if:

 an adrenal gland disorder;